iterative/vscode-dvc/CONTRIBUTING.md

 - Run `Tasks: Run Build Task` (Ctrl+Shift+b) to start the extension and webview development servers (alternatively run `yarn dev-server` from the terminal).

-- Open the test instance of VS Code with `Start Debugging` (f5).
+- Open the Extension Development Host, a special VS Code instance with the current source loaded as an extension, with `Start Debugging` (f5).
 Note: selecting the `Run Extension (Hot Reload + Dev UI for dev-server)` option when running the debugger will prevent all other extensions from being loaded into the VS code instance.
 This will improve the performance of VS code but cause certain DVC commands to fail.

 - To enable formatting on save install the `esbenp.prettier-vscode` extension

 ### Editor-agnostic Extension Development

-- run the `dev-server` script to start the extension and webview dev servers (alternatively, use `extension-dev-server` and `webview-dev-server` to launch them individually).
+- run the `dev-server` script to start the extension and webview development servers (alternatively, use `extension-dev-server` and `webview-dev-server` to launch each server individually).

-- run the `dev-ui` script (or `dev-ui-win` on Windows) to launch VS code with our extension installed.
+- run the `dev-ui` script to directly launch the Extension Development Host - a special VS Code Insiders instance with the current repo loaded as an extension.
+A directory can be appended to the dev UI to open it directly (e.g.
+  `yarn dev-ui ~/Projects/myDvcProject`).
+Without a project, the standard VSCode behavior of re-opening the previously open project will happen.

 ### The demo project